 Although preparing a good expository prompt takes time, you may recoup your investment the first time you deploy it.
 And a good prompt is reusable.

 I suggest you start by exploring formal writing prompts, which are not only more familiar to most teachers but also easier to prepare than informal ones.
-(Yes, that sounds wrong, but it is correct: Informal prompts are tougher to prepare well.)
+(That sounds wrong, but it's not: Informal prompts are tougher to prepare well than formal ones.)

 Formal prompts on topics within your course curriculum let students demonstrate how well they mastered the content.
 In your prompts, you can require students to read, collaborate, do library/online research, or even to conduct original research before they write.
 You can also require students to prepare media components or deliver presentations that complement their written work .
 READ MORE >